 What they receive

 A Peirene subscription consists of three books of world-class translated literature delivered straight to your gift recipients door 6-8 weeks before they hit the shelves!

-If you sign up a lucky person today their first book will be Peirene No. 28 Children of the Cave which will be delivered in time for Christmas.
+If you sign up a lucky person today their first book will be Peirene No. 29 You Would have Missed Me (sent in early April).